 In the workplace, though, the reasons that people don't, or won't, listen cannot be explained away by the misplaced confidence of youth.
 Instead, it can be attributed to such things as arrogance, pride, defensiveness, or an unwillingness to admit to mistakes.

-We asked you to let us know how you deal with people who don't listen.
-And your replies revealed what an understanding, patient lot you are!
-Thank you to everyone who contributed their ideas.
-Here is a selection of your top tips:
+We asked Mind Tools' readers and followers to let us know how they deal with people who don't listen.
+And their replies revealed what an understanding, patient lot they are!
+We thank everyone who contributed their ideas, and here's a selection of their top tips:

-Kantharaj Kanth, on Facebook, set the tone for many of your responses when he said, "You need to ask open questions, or ask their point of view, so he/she will be more attentive to stay tune in the present."
+Kantharaj Kanth set the tone for many of the responses when he said, "You need to ask open questions, or ask their point of view, so they will be more attentive to stay tune in the present."

-Taking responsibility for the situation and trying to understand the other person's lack of engagement was a popular standpoint among our Twitter followers. @yorkshireot suggested, "Seek first to understand, then be understood."
-It was a view echoed by @richardwnewton, who wrote, "1.Get to know the person & understand why 2.
+Taking responsibility for the situation and trying to understand the other person's lack of engagement was also a popular standpoint.
+One reader suggested, "Seek first to understand, then be understood."
+It was a view echoed by X (formerly known as Twitter) user Richard Newton, who wrote, "1.Get to know the person & understand why 2.
 Explain in different way 3.
 Understand/explain from their perspective."

-- @Tirunelvelikara: “Understand emotional needs & make him/her listen with appropriate explanations.
+"Understand emotional needs and make them listen with appropriate explanations.
 Though it looks easy, it's practically tough."

-- @ElizabethLStein: “Value where he or she is at.
-Connect & never force – – it unfolds through creating meaningful relationships – – trust.”
+"Value where they are at.
+Connect & never force trust - it unfolds through creating meaningful relationships."